Summer Study at Colorado State University

 CULTURE AND FITNESS

-HEALTH AND WELLNESS: A BETTER YOU -- Making the point to exchange bad health habits with positive methods is essential for a successful life in college.
+HEALTH AND WELLNESS: BEAUTY AND THE BEAST-- Making the point to exchange bad health habits with positive methods is essential for a successful life in college.
 (Ever hear of the "freshman fifteen?")
 This workshop will help you focus on improving your mind and your body by examining your health holistically.
 On your journey you'll examine the relationship between your mental and physical states, and find the balance that will bring you to your ideal health.
 This workshop will teach you to enhance your overall wellness using yoga, aromatherapy, stress, nutrition and physical fitness.
 Awareness is channeled through discussions and out of class activities.

 THE HISTORY OF ROCK AND ROLL: FROM AEROSMITH TO ZEPPELIN -- Do your parents get emotional about their Beatles records?
-Have you bought the CD version of every album?
+Have you downloaded all of your favorite artists' albums?
 Rock music has the capability to influence generations of people.
 Listen to, analyze and discuss the impact of this timeless musical genre.
 Examine the social impact that the music and lyrics of Rock 'n Roll have on today's and yesterday's youth.
-Come with your ears and mind open, and leave with a head full of Rock.

 LAW AND WRITING

 CREATIVE WRITING: WRITE AWAY! -- Finally, a class where your mind has to wander!
-Inspired by entertaining and constructive writing exercises, you will work on establishing a distinct style, unique characters and sensible plot.
-You’ll explore the creative styles of known authors, playwrights and poets, focusing mainly on dialogue, theme and development of your own writing style.
-This class is workshop-style, and has a great “hands-on” approach to writing.
+And though we may wander, we are by no means lost.
+Inspired by entertaining and generative writing exercises, you will work on establishing a distinct style, unique characters and sensible plot.
+You’ll explore the creative styles of known authors, playwrights and poets, focusing mainly on dialogue, metaphor, and the development of your own writer's voice.
+This class is workshop-style, and takes a “hands-on” approach to writing.

 EXPOSITORY WRITING: PRODUCING THE RIGHT COLLEGE ESSAY -- Today’s assignment: Compose a quality piece of writing that clearly communicates your ideas and explores YOUR perspective on a controversial issue.
 If you enjoy debate, exploring multiple perspectives, or just speaking your mind, this class is for you!
 The meat of the course will consist of thesis development, organization of ideas, paragraph structure, strategies for editing and revision, and the importance of correct spelling, punctuation, and grammar.
 We will work with a variety of styles within the expository genre, including journalism, creative non-fiction, and persuasive essays.
 Our class will leave you feeling more confident in your writing, and in yourself.